ryman1/keeweb-wiki/FAQ.md

 ### General
 Q: Password manager in browser?
 LOL!
 A: Don't use browser version if you prefer desktop.
-There are [desktop clients](https://github.com/antelle/keeweb/releases/latest) for all major OS.
+There are [desktop clients](https://github.com/antelle/keeweb/releases/latest) for all major OS: Mac, Windows and Linux.
 It's called Kee*Web* because it's created with web technologies.

 Q: Yet another KeePass client app?
 Why?
 What is the motivation?
 A: Because there's no good Mac app and no browser version.